-Table 2.
-This table shows the collection of date from the creek plates.
-Section A shows the diversity in shape for all three plates of the creek sample.
-Section B shows the diversity in color for all three plates.
-Section C shows the diversity in size for all three plates.

-Figure 1.
+Figure 3.
+The identification of the asphalt sample colony.
 This figure shows all the results that help identify the asphalt sample cell as Bacillus toyonensis.
-Figure 1A is the microbial colony that is identified.
-Figure 1B is the sequence that resulted from the PCR product.
-Figure 1C is the sequence for Bacillus toyonensis.
-Figure 1D is the MspI digest of the Bacillus toyonensis.
-Figure 1E is the results of the gel electrophoresis.
+Figure 3A is the microbial colony that is identified.
+Figure 3B is the sequence that resulted from the PCR product.
+Figure 3C is the sequence for Bacillus toyonensis.
+Figure 3D is the MspI digest of the Bacillus toyonensis.
+Figure 3E is the results of the gel electrophoresis.

-Figure 2.
+Figure 4.
+The identification of the creek sample colony.
 This figure shows the creek sample’s PCR product.
-Figure 2A shows the cell used as the sample.
-Figure 2B shows the PCR product from the sample.
+Figure 4A shows the cell used as the sample.
+Figure 4B shows the PCR product obtained from the sample.

 Cited References

 Chang-Po Chen, Lan-Feng Fan, Hwey-Lian Hsieh, Sih-Fu Wang.
 2014.
 Microbial community structure and activity under various pervious pavements.
+Journal of Environmental Engineering.
 140.3.

 Charzyński A, Piotrowska-Długosz.
 2014.
 The impact of the soil sealing degree on microbial biomass, enzymatic activity, and physicochemical properties in the Ekranic Technosols of Torun.
 Journal of Soil and Sediments.
 15.1.47-59.